offbyone/ideas/content/posts/2023-02-20-an-external-web-proxy-for-my-tailnet.md

 summary: Exposing web APIs on my tailnet to the world
 toot: https://wandering.shop/@offby1/109898670642861642

-I\'ve become a huge fan of [Tailscale](https://tailscale.com/) as a VPN / software-defined network for my homelab.
-They\'ve even introduced a really fantastic new alpha feature \"Funnels\" that lets you expose a service to the internet at `https://<your-hostname>.<your-tailnet>`.
-It\'s really cool\... **but** the URL you get is forever tied to Tailscale, instead of being on your own domain.
+I've become a huge fan of [Tailscale](https://tailscale.com/) as a VPN / software-defined network for my homelab.
+They've even introduced a really fantastic new alpha feature "Funnels" that lets you expose a service to the internet at `https://<your-hostname>.<your-tailnet>`.
+It's really cool\... **but** the URL you get is forever tied to Tailscale, instead of being on your own domain.

 Now, there are ways around this; I could, for example, have a `CNAME` that points to the tailnet address.
-That\'d be the *easy* way.
-Instead, what I built (and it\'s not super complicated!) is a reverse proxy living in a cloud provider, with a dedicated public IP, that acts as a bridge to my tailnet.
+That'd be the *easy* way.
+Instead, what I built (and it's not super complicated!) is a reverse proxy living in a cloud provider, with a dedicated public IP, that acts as a bridge to my tailnet.

 # What are the goals, here?

 Why am I even doing this?
-Well, I don\'t like the idea of punching open ports in my firewall, especially not for every random idea I want to host.
+Well, I don't like the idea of punching open ports in my firewall, especially not for every random idea I want to host.
 Ideally, I want to use the standard HTTPS port, too, for everything.
-I *could* do this using CNAMEs for my home network address, but my ISP doesn\'t give me a static IP, and then won\'t even sell me one.
+I *could* do this using CNAMEs for my home network address, but my ISP doesn't give me a static IP, and then won't even sell me one.

 This solution gives me a static public IP, an easy way to add new endpoints on standard HTTP ports, and no need to punch a hole in the house firewall, since tailscale provides secure transport between here and that proxy.